finos/compliant-financial-infrastructure/accelerators/kubernetes/ocp/README.md

 3. Setup default network policies
 4. Updating the self signed certificates for the API Server and Router
 5. Implement OCP Compliance Operator
-6. Manual Remiadation of CIS Controls
+6. Manual Remediation of CIS Controls